 - Be realistic about how your garden is used – there is no point in imagining a showpiece if the children and family dog enjoy a rough and tumble on the lawn.
 If you use your garden to sit out in and would like to eat there in fine weather, review the seating areas.
 Moving a bench or table and chairs to a spot in the garden which is more sheltered and has great views may cost virtually nothing, but will increase your pleasure and use of your garden.

 - Use your initiative to find free or low-cost garden furniture, pergolas and garden sheds.
+It doesn’t have to be a Rodus Rounded Corner Italian Leather Sectional Sofa With High Gloss Trim, but just a simple and austere one that’d suit the ambience.
 There are a number of online sites where you can find free offers and, if you are looking for something specific, try posting a wanted ad.
 There are bargains to be picked up on eBay, and some of the DIY stores have great offers in the summer.

 - Lighting can make an enormous difference to the look of a garden in the evening, allowing you to pick out special spots and highlight stepping stones across the lawn.
 Low maintenance solar lights will cost nothing to run and shed a soft and attractive light when the sun goes down.

 - Ask friends for cuttings and plants.
 Friends who are enthusiastic gardeners often have seeds or plants to give away so, if you admire a shrub or climber, ask for a cutting.
 The pleasure of having “grown your own” when you see a plant flourishing in pride of place in your garden will far outweigh the time that it takes to raise it from seed or a cutting.